Monday, April 29, 2024

 By Elaine L. Orr

-About 16 months ago, I joined the International Book Publisher Association (IBPA), and it's taught me a lot, and I've saved money.
+About 16 months ago, I joined the International Book Publisher Association (IBPA) and it's taught me a lot.
+I've also saved some money.

 IBPA's stated mission is "to lead and serve the independent publishing community through advocacy, education, and tools for success."
 Except for a few books of others' poetry, I publish only my own work.
-I've done a few of the free webinars, and there are a few authors like me, but mostly members seem to publish more than their own work.
+I've done a few of IBPA's free webinars.
+They'll include some authors like me, but mostly members seem to publish more than their own work.
 Some are in the small press category.

 Because I'm on my own and there were few author/writer conferences for a few years, I wanted something to keep learning about my industry.
 Joining was a great decision.